telosnetwork/native-to-evm-transaction/README.md

 const gasPrice = BigNumber.from(`0x${await evmApi.telos.getGasPrice()}`)
 ```

-All that is left then is to populate a new Transaction
+Then we need to populate a new Transaction with the appropriate method we want to call and the variables we just set

 ```
 const provider = ethers.getDefaultProvider();